Rotich-elias/manchoice-backend/PRIVACY_POLICY.md

 ### 7.5 Objection to Processing
 - Right to object to processing of your personal information in certain circumstances

-To exercise these rights, please contact us using the information provided in Section 10.
+To exercise these rights, including the right to request account deletion, please contact us using the information provided in Section 12 or visit our dedicated [Account Deletion Policy](ACCOUNT_DELETION_POLICY.md).

 ## 8. International Data Transfers

 Your personal information is processed and stored primarily within Kenya.
 If we transfer your data outside Kenya, we ensure appropriate safeguards are in place to protect your information in accordance with this Privacy Policy and applicable laws.

-## 9. Children's Privacy
+## 10. Children's Privacy

 Our services are not directed to individuals under the age of 18.
 We do not knowingly collect personal information from children.
 If we become aware that we have collected personal information from a child without parental consent, we will take steps to remove that information.

-## 10. Changes to This Privacy Policy
+## 11. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by:
 - Posting the new Privacy Policy in the application